chesslablab/spablab/README.md

 ## React Chess

-React Chess is a lightweight chessboard connected to this [chess server](https://github.com/chesslablab/chess-server) as well as to this [chess api](https://github.com/chesslablab/chess-api).
+React Chess is a chess application connected to this [chess server](https://github.com/chesslablab/chess-server) as well as to this [chess api](https://github.com/chesslablab/chess-api).

 ### Demo